purarue/exobrain/src/content/notes/process/journaling.md

 The three small notebooks I carry around with a pen, in a [piece of leather with a piece of elastic](https://www.newestornotebook.com/product/b075zvkxw5/):

 ![](./images/journal.jpg)

+I use a Lamy Safari and Shikon Kuretake purple ink